Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-03-show-specific-course.md

 1. Open the lecturer interface
 2. The specific course is displayed on the courses view
-3. Click on the row of the specific course
+3. Click on the specific course
 4. The site redirects to the specific course
-5. The course details are show on the view like course name, description, semester, ...
+5. The course details are shown in the view (i.e. course name, description, semester, ...)
-6. On the left side shows up a sidebar for navigation
+6. A sidebar for navigation shows up

 ## Alternative procedures